Nudge: Accelerating Overdue Pull Requests Towards Completion: Pull Request Lifetime Prediction

 \subsection{Prediction Model}

 As indicated, we approach the task of predicting the lifetime of a \pr{} as a regression problem.
-We include most of features from Table~\ref{table-features}, dropping the ones with a very low (absolute) magnitude of correlation.
-We used 0.008 as cut-off, thus dropping three features.
-This helped to speed up the training and inference tasks.
+We include most of the features from Table~\ref{table-features}, dropping the ones with a very low (absolute) magnitude of correlation.
+We used 0.008 as a cut-off, thus dropping three features.
+This helped to speed up the training and inference tasks without materially impacting the MAE (it dropped by 10~minutes (0.17~hours)).

-We then performed an offline analysis and evaluation with multiple popular regression algorithms like least squares linear regression, Bayesian ridge regression and gradient boosting.
-To compare the regression algorithms, we used two standard metrics: MAE (Mean Absolute Error), and MAPE (Mean Absolute Percentage Error).
+We then performed an offline analysis and evaluation with multiple popular regression algorithms like least-squares linear regression, Bayesian ridge regression, and gradient boosting.
+To compare the regression algorithms, we used two standard metrics: MAE (Mean Absolute Error), and MMRE (Mean Magnitude of Relative Error).
 These metrics are widely used for understanding the performance of regression tasks.
-We decided to adopt gradient boosting as it has better accuracy with respect to both MAE and MAPE.
-The comparative analysis of the three algorithms, evaluated against MAE and MAPE is shown in Table~\ref{model-comparison}.
-A detailed discussion on prediction accuracy and its significance in the context of the application we are building, is presented in Section \ref{sec:eval}.
+We decided to adopt gradient boosting as it has better accuracy with respect to both MAE and MMRE.
+The comparative analysis of the three algorithms, evaluated against MAE and MMRE is shown in Table~\ref{model-comparison}.
+A detailed discussion on prediction accuracy and its significance in the context of the application we are building is presented in Section \ref{sec:eval}.

-We are not using the prediction outcome, which is \pr{} lifetime, for performing a traditional effort estimation task, which is fed into project planning or budgeting, for example.
-In case of the Nudge system, the primary purpose of the model is to approximate the opportune moment to send a reminder.
-Therefore, the Nudge system exhibits more tolerance towards the prediction error.
+We are not using the prediction outcome (the expected \pr{} lifetime) for performing traditional effort estimation tasks, such as sprint or project planning or budgeting.
+In the case of the Nudge system, the primary purpose of the model is to approximate the opportune moment to send a reminder.
+Therefore, the Nudge system exhibits more tolerance toward the prediction error.

 To make sure all the features reflect recent trends, we use the \pr{} data from the past two years each time the model is trained.